zitadel/zitadel/CONTRIBUTING.md

 To keep the code clean and understandable we use [golangci-lint](https://golangci-lint.run).
 We recommend to format the code with this linter while working on ZITADEL to simplify the review process.
 The configuration is locaed [here](./.golangci.yaml).

 To start the backend with a debugger run the [`main.go`-file](./main.go) located in the root of ZITADEL and provide the following arguments: <!-- TODO: args and flags-->.
-Ensure that the database is running by running `docker compose -f ./build/local/docker-compose.yml up database` <!-- TODO: validate command -->.
+Ensure that the database is running by running `docker compose -f ./build/local/docker-compose.yml up db`.
 For additional information please use the documentation of your IDE.

+Make sure to use the following configurations:

 ### Console